-The Phantom always came back to me and when the Go Pro 4 with 4K was released, I pretty much made up my mind to go with the Phantom 2 and Zenmuse H3 3D set up.
+The Phantom always came back to me.
+When the Go Pro 4 with 4K was released, I pretty much made up my mind to go with the Phantom 2 and Zenmuse H3 3D set up.

-All being well, I would use this drone to hone my flying skills, get qualified, licensed and insured and then hit the commercial scene as I have been receiving a lot of enquiries for aerial work lately…even from the BBC and a film company!
+All being well, I would use this drone to hone my flying skills, get qualified, licensed and insured.
+Then I would hit the commercial scene as I have been receiving a lot of enquiries for aerial work lately.
+Even from the BBC and a film company!

-So, as soon as my DJI Phantom 2 arrived, pretty much ready to go*, and after an hour or so familiarising myself with the controls and set up, I took it to a local park and let it rip!
+So, as soon as my DJI Phantom 2 arrived it was pretty much ready to go*.
+After an hour or so familiarising myself with the controls and set up, I took it to a local park and let it rip!

 The GPS makes flying the Phantom 2 a breeze…even in a stiff breeze as I found out!

-I went to a local park where I knew I would have space to play, set the quad down, fired it up and away it went.
-I tentatively flew it further and higher until my nerves went and brought it back to earth but in all honesty, it was way easier than the mini quad I had been playing with for months.
+I went to a local park where I knew I would have space to play.
+So I set the quad down, fired it up and away it went.
+I tentatively flew it further and higher until my nerves went and brought it back to earth.
+In all honesty, it was way easier than the mini quad I had been playing with for months.

-Caveat: You do need to go to the DJI site and download all the calibration software and drivers which enables you to update and re-calibrate the Phantom 2 and controller but this is a piece of cake.
+Caveat: You do need to go to the DJI site and download all the calibration software and drivers.
+These enable you to update and re-calibrate the Phantom 2 and controller but this is a piece of cake.

-The controller itself works exactly like the mini quad from Hubsan in that the throttle is on the left but you can change this via the software to suit your needs.
+The controller itself works exactly like the mini quad from Hubsan.
+The throttle is on the left but you can change this via the software to suit your needs.

-One of the best updates to the new 5.8GHz controller is the jog dial to the left which controls the Gimbal allowing you to swing the Go Pro 3/3+ or HD Hero 4 up and down which is super cool.
+One of the best updates to the new 5.8GHz controller is the jog dial to the left.
+This controls the Gimbal allowing you to swing the Go Pro 3/3+ or HD Hero 4 up and down.
+Which is super cool.

 I assume that flying the Phantom 2 with FPV is going to be a lot easier than "flying blind" once you get past a certain distance.

-It is difficult to gauge the height and distance from trees etc when not using a monitor so it will be interesting to see the difference when using the Black Pearl.
+It is difficult to gauge the height and distance from trees etc when not using a monitor.
+Therefore, it will be interesting to see the difference when using the Black Pearl.
 I will update this blog entry once done : )

-Anyway, that is it for now, here are my VERY FIRST efforts of ever flying a quadcopter any larger than a bug-sized mini drone.
-I had to crop the footage as I was using the prop guards which whilst great for safety, do nothing for the footage as they get in the way.
+Anyway, that is it for now.
+Here are my VERY FIRST efforts of ever flying a quadcopter any larger than a bug-sized mini drone.
+I had to crop the footage as I was using the prop guards.
+Whilst great for safety, they do nothing for the footage as they get in the way.

 …and here (all DJI Inspire 1):